Chung Ju-yung: Rice merchant

-Creation of Hyundai
+Career

-A-do Service Garage
+Pre-Hyundai

-Chung returned to his village once his business failed and remained there until 1940, when he decided to try again in Keijō.
-After considering the reality of restrictions imposed on Koreans in certain industries by the Japanese colonial government, Chung decided to enter the automobile repair business.
+Chung returned to his village after his business failed and remained there until 1940, when he decided to try again in Keijō.
+After taking into account the restrictions imposed on Koreans in certain industries by the Japanese colonial government, Chung entered the automobile repair business.
 Using a service garage he purchased from a friend, Chung started the A-do Service Garage on a 3,000 won loan.
-Within three years, the number of employees grew from 20 to 70 and Chung was able to earn a good income.
+Within three years, the number of employees grew from 20 to 70, and Chung was able to earn a respectable income.
 In 1943, the Japanese colonial government forced the garage to merge with a steel plant as part of the war effort.
-Although his businesses were shut down due to suppression by the Japanese, Chung returned to Gasan with 50,000 yen in savings to try to make the best of the situation.
+Chung returned to Gasan with 50,000 yen in savings despite the Japanese shutting down his businesses.

-Hyundai
+Hyundai (1946–1986)

-In 1946, after the liberation of Korea from Japanese control, Chung started Hyundai and Hyundai Civil Industries in anticipation of the post-war reconstruction and industrialization.
-Chung won major government contracts and became responsible for building much of South Korea's transportation infrastructure, including the Soyang Dam in 1967, the Gyeongbu Expressway in 1970, the world's largest shipyard in Ulsan, the Kori Nuclear Power Plant among others.
-Chung also won contracts from the United States Forces Korea to build facilities for their personnel as his younger brother could speak English and was on good terms with the U.S. Army engineers.
+In 1946, after the liberation of Korea from Japanese control, Chung launched Hyundai and Hyundai Civil Industries, anticipating the post-war reconstruction and industrialization.
+Chung won government contracts and became responsible for building much of South Korea's transportation infrastructure, including the Soyang Dam in 1967, the Gyeongbu Expressway in 1970, the world's largest shipyard in Ulsan, and the Kori Nuclear Power Plant, among others.
+Chung also won contracts from the United States Forces Korea to build facilities for their personnel, leveraging his younger brother's proficiency in English and good relationship with U.S. Army engineers.

 During the North Korean invasion of 1950, Chung abandoned his construction projects and fled with his younger brother to Busan for safety.
-His son, Chung Mong-joon was born there.
+His son, Chung Mong-joon, was born there.
 Chung continued to build onto the company by gathering any kind of work he could get from the United Nations Command and the Korean Ministry of Transportation.
-Once Seoul was retaken by U.N. forces, Chung reestablished the company and continued to gather more work from the Americans.
+Once Seoul was retaken by U.N. forces, Chung reestablished the company and continued to gather more work from the United States.

-From then on, Chung continued to grow and diversify the company into one of South Korea's major chaebol (conglomerate).
-With no experience in shipbuilding, he created the Ulsan shipyard, the largest shipyard in the world.
+Chung continued to grow and diversify the company into one of South Korea's chaebols.
+With no experience in shipbuilding, he created the Ulsan shipyard.
 The first vessel was completed in three years (rather than the expected five) as Chung had the shipyard and vessel built simultaneously.
-He introduced the Hyundai Pony in 1975 and the Hyundai Excel in 1986 using European expertise.
+He introduced the Hyundai Pony in 1975 and the Hyundai Excel in 1986, using European expertise.